intelagense/rwxrob/log/2021/02/14/README.md

+## Sunday, February 14, 2021, 8:30:53PM EST <1613352653>

+All this hacking CTF watching has me realizing how much this entire industry needs really fast knowledge exchange of the type designed to be in KEG.
+I have to get a CTF person involved to provide input into the entire interface to make `kn` the best possible tool for the secops knowledge working.
+It is such a core part of reporting and composing pen testing efforts of all kinds.

 ## Sunday, February 14, 2021, 8:23:53PM EST <1613352233>

 Need to create a method using Go reflection to get the documentation